rhyous/WPFSharp.Globalizer/README.md

 * Language Styles = Has styles changes specific to a language.
 For example, in Hebrew the FlowDirection changes to right to left.
 * Styles = The overall theme of the application.
 If you have a blue theme, the blue theme should remain in effect even if the language changes.

-Style folder structure is simply.
+Style folder structure is simple.
 There is a single file for a style.

 Styles\Default Style.xaml
 Styles\Red.xaml